 What are the restrictions?

 Antarctica's unique position as an internationally administered region means that it isn't subject to Covid restrictions.
 However, because tourists access the continent from Chile and Argentina, they are subject to the entry rules of those countries.
-Travel to Argentina is off limits to all but nationals and permanent residents, who must present a negative PCR test taken within 72 hours of departure.
+Travel to Argentina is currently off limits to all but nationals and permanent residents, who must present a negative PCR test taken within 72 hours of departure.
+However, fully vaccinated travelers are permitted to enter the country from November 1 provided they submit a negative PCR test taken no earlier than 72 hours before travel on arrival, as well as a negative antigen test seven days after entering.

 While all major cruise companies canceled operations for the 2020/21 season, summer season in the Southern Hemisphere, which occurs in late 2021, looks set to go ahead.